burlster1980/arupcodev060/content/creating-modules/publication-promo.md

 				Fig 3: From the resulting popup / modal window, you can select your publications.
 Browse the content tree and select up to 4 publications.
 			</div>
 			<ul>
-				<li><b>Hide count</b> - The module can show the total number of publications available on arup.com.
+				<li><b>Hide count</b> - The module can show the total number of publications available on arup.com (referred to as 'publication count' throughout this document.
 This number is displayed next to the Publication Title content.
 Generally you should not select this option, or ensure it's unchecked</li>
 			</ul>
 			<div class="training-image"><img alt="Image" class="mainImg" src="/images/publication-promo/complete-promo.jpg"></div>
 			<div class="halfbleed__detail">